hervenivon/aws-experiments-comprehend-custom-classifier/README.md

 `train.csv` contains 1400000 lines and `test.csv` 60000 lines.
 Amazon Comprehend uses between 10 and 20 percent of the documents submitted for training to test the custom classifier.

-The following commands indicates us that the data are evenly distributed.
+The following command indicates us that the data are evenly distributed.

 ```shel
 $> awk -F '","' '{print $1}'  yahoo_answers_csv/train.csv | sort | uniq -c